-1992 I travelled the first time to India.
-I really wanted to see the Indian Himalaya and so I got to know some parts of Himachal Pradesh.
-1993 I returned to India and got really high, to Ladakh.
+I travelled to India for the first time in 1992.
+I really wanted to see the Indian Himalayas and got to know large parts of Himachal Pradesh.
+In 1993, I travelled to India again and got to the top, to Ladakh.
 I was hooked.
-Again and again I travelled there.
-1997 I did my first tourleading with a ladies tour (we did the first real all-female-trekking – participants, guide, cook, helper, horseladies, all were female.
-Just some luggage horses not ;-)).
-2000 I jumped into self-employment and founded the travel agency Ladakh Travel, which I renamed Yangla Tours in 2014.
+I fell in love with the area and travelled there again and again.
+In 1997 I had my first tour leading with a women’s tour (and we ran the absolute first all-female trek – participants, guide, cook, helper, horse women, everyone was female.
+Only some of the luggage animals were not ;-)).
+In 2000 I jumped into self-employment and founded the travel agency Ladakh Travel, which I renamed Yangla Tours in 2014.

-Me myself I was always a rather slow traveller, who liked to get to know places more intense than touch lots just slightly.
-While walking in landscapes and through cities, many more exciting meetings and suprises are happening.
-Also I love the encounters with the locals – no matter wether we are getting hot heads while discussing in english or do jokes without words.
-For sure my own preferences have a strong influence on our offer.
-On the other hand I have a graduation in educational sciences, that means I really like to find for each traveller the tour/way of travelling that suits best to her/him.
-As all people are a bit special.
+I have always been a rather slow traveller myself, preferring to get to know areas more intensively than to touch on many things superficially.
+Walking in landscapes and through cities results in many more exciting encounters and surprises.
+I also love the encounters with the local people – no matter whether we discuss things in English or talk nonsense to each other without words.
+Of course, my own preferences have a strong influence on what we offer.
+On the other hand, I have a diploma in education, which means that I try to find a tour/form of travel that suits all travellers best.
+After all, all people are a bit individual.

 I’ll tell you a nice story about that.
 There is a little girl in Ladakh… Click here

 Yangla is not only a Tibetan girl’s name but also means “light”, “candle”.
 We think you can always use a light when travelling!